Anabelle Ghabach

 Anabelle Rose Ghabach (أنابيل روز غبش; born 11 October 2005) is a footballer who plays as a midfielder for NPL NSW Women's club Gladesville Ravens.
-Born in Australia, she plays for the Lebanon national team.
+Born in Australia, she has played for the Lebanon national team.

 Club career

 Ghabach played for Football NSW Institute between 2017 and 2023; in early 2023 she tore her anterior cruciate ligament and was sidelined for over a year.
 Ghabach moved to APIA Leichhardt ahead of the 2024 NPL NSW season, and returned from her injury in May 2024.
+She joined Gladesville Ravens mid-2025 season.

 International career

 In March 2021, Ghabach was called up for a training camp for Australia U17 ahead of the 2022 AFC U-17 Women's Asian Cup qualification.
 She was called up twice more, in March 2022 and April 2022.

 Ghabach was called up to the Lebanon national team in February 2025, ahead of the 2025 International Women's Championship in Nepal.
 She made her full international debut against Myanmar, in a 3–1 defeat on 17 February.